Does CPAP Therapy Stop Snoring?

 - Sleep on your side: Sleeping on your back causes the weight on your neck to compress your upper airway and disturb airflow, which leads to snoring.
 Plan ahead and set up pillows to prop yourself up or promote side sleeping to avoid lying on your back.

 - Clear your air: Allergies can cause a stuffy nose and ultimately lead to snoring.
-Remove allergens and triggers by washing your bedding often, vacuuming regularly, and making it a habit to shower before bedtime; this rids your body of allergens and promotes a good night's sleep.
+Remove allergens and triggers by washing your bedding often, using a humidifier, vacuuming regularly, and making it a habit to shower before bedtime; this rids your body of allergens and promotes a good night's sleep.

 - Modify your habits: Alcohol and caffeine consumption, smoking, and bad sleeping habits can make you more susceptible to snoring.
 Smoking aggravates the tissues in your nose and throat, causing a potential obstruction to your airways.
 At the same time, alcohol and caffeine consumption can disrupt your normal sleep patterns, try to limit intake for at least two hours leading up to your bedtime.
 Alcohol can relax the throat muscles, causing snoring.